-The Samsung Galaxy Note 10 release date is only two months away, which is why little bits of news and rumors continue to emerge.
-As a result, we’ve gathered all the latest Galaxy Note 10 news, leaks, videos, specs and info into one place for excited fans.
-This is everything you need to know.
+With the Samsung Galaxy Note 10 launch finally here and the release date only a week away, exciting information and new rumors continue to emerge.
+Here, we’ve gathered all the latest Galaxy Note 10 and Galaxy Note 10+ news, leaks, videos, and specs into one place for excited fans.

-If you’re asking yourself, “when does the Galaxy Note 10 come out?” or “should I buy the Galaxy Note 10 Pro?” we have all the details.
+If you’re asking yourself, “when does the Galaxy Note 10 come out?” or “should I buy the Galaxy Note 10+?” we have all the details, and that includes pricing.

 While the Galaxy S10 has a beautiful design and a big screen, we’re expecting even bigger things from Samsung and its multiple Galaxy Note 10 models.
-Yes, rumors suggest at least two different variants, and possibly a third.
-Let’s get started.
+Yes, they will release at least two different versions of the Galaxy Note 10, and possibly a third.

 - What to expect?: 2-3 phones, triple cameras, in-display fingerprint sensor & edge-to-edge displays

-This is the 10th anniversary of the Samsung Galaxy S and the Galaxy Note series of smartphones.
-Which is why Samsung introduced amazing new technology like the in-display fingerprint scanner, camera cutouts in the screen, and a triple camera setup on the back.
-We’re expecting more of that with the Galaxy Note 10, although they may have a surprise or two up their sleeve.
+This is the 10th anniversary of the Samsung Galaxy Note 10.
+Which is why Samsung introduced amazing new technology this year like the in-display fingerprint scanner, camera cutouts in the screen, and a triple camera setup on the back.

 Now that you know a few important details and we’ve answered some general questions, here’s everything we know, the latest leaked video and more to get you excited.